rprakashdass/multiformat-ai-intake-system/README.md

 Imagine a constant deluge of incoming data – emails, documents, forms, reports – each with its own format and underlying intent.
 Manually sifting through this is time-consuming, error-prone, and stifles efficiency.

-The **Flowbit AI Intake Agent System** is my answer to this challenge.
+The **Multiformat AI Intake Agent System** is my answer to this challenge.
 It's an intelligent pipeline designed to **automatically understand, process, and route diverse incoming data**.
 Whether it's an email asking for a quote, a JSON file with transaction details, or a PDF invoice, this system acts as a digital brain, classifying inputs, extracting key information, and preparing them for the right business action.
 It's about bringing structured order to unstructured chaos.

 ### Features I'm Most Excited About: